 What are “kissing ovaries?”

-Endometriomas can be as small as a quarter to as large as a watermelon.
-When endometriomas and adhesions continue to grow and, involve both ovaries, the ovaries can become so large and inflamed that they nearly touch each other.
-Endometriomas with such a close proximity to one another are termed “kissing ovaries".This condition is easily visualized through vaginal sonography and is usually used as an indicator as to whether or not the patient has a mild to severe case of endometrioma development.
+Endometriomas can be as small as a quarter or as large as a watermelon.
+When endometriomas and adhesions continue to grow and involve both ovaries, the ovaries can become so large and inflamed that they nearly touch each other.
+Endometriomas with such close proximity to one another are termed “kissing ovaries.”
+This condition is easily visible through vaginal sonography.
+It can be an indicator as to whether or not the patient has a mild or severe case of endometrioma development.

 Are ovarian cysts and endometriomas the same?